 But don’t worry.
-Neither of these or any scenarios, will most likely ever happen.
+Neither of these scenarios will most likely ever happen to you.
 Thousands of people visit coffeeshops in the Netherlands every day and end up just fine.

 But we do have some advice for you to avoid any unnecessary mishaps and embarrassments — just in case. 😉

 This one really isn’t up to you.
 Since 2008, there is an official tobacco smoking ban in the Netherlands that applies to all inside venues, including coffeeshops.

 Why are we telling you this?
 Because it means that you’re not able to smoke mixed tobacco-weed joints on-site.
 You are, however, able to buy them at the counter and take them home with you.
 Or smoke ‘em on the canal side. 😙💨

 READ MORE | Smoking weed in Amsterdam: the ultimate guide